 If you receive a shut-off notice, you have options.
 Contact us and we’ll walk you through the choices.

 Even if you cannot pay your bill in-full, we can help you create a payment arrangement.
 The arrangement is easy – you make a down payment toward your bill, and then pay the remaining balance in installments.
-To learn more about our payment options, click here.
+Learn more about our payment options by clicking here.

 Our goal is to keep your service connected, but there are circumstances when all other arrangements have failed, such as: